lefti/wot/README.md

 1. Just download the ZIP
 2. Unzip it into your WoT folder (if it's not C:\Games\World_of_Tanks you need to change the JSGME.ini)
 3. Change path in JSGME.ini

+!!!!
+The manager will not detect already installed mods, !!!! so your res_mods/ folder needs to have just the empty 0.8.6 folder inside, !!!! everything else needs to be moved to some backup location or removed

 4. Launch the JSGME
 5. There is a profile included (furs.mep), you can load it from "Tasks..."
 6. Program support multiple uploads (Ctrl+click and press the arrow)

 TROUBLESHOOTING
 ===============
 If you are qsf-x or qsf member send me a pm on the forum or ingame.

 REMARKS